Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 Imagine ink bleeding through paper so that both sides have ink on them.
 The printed side is the front face, and the opposite bled-through side is the back face.
 Seeing both sides is sometimes desirable, like for a leaf.
 But with closed solid objects made of multiple triangles, it is more efficient to not draw the back-facing triangles because they will never be seen.

+The winding order of the triangle's vertexes determines which side is the front face.
 The sign (positive or negative) of the triangle's **surface normal** as compared to a normalized ray extending out from the viewer (using the dot product) can determine which side of the triangle is facing the viewer.

-If the triangle were to be viewed perfectly edge-on to have a Z value of 0, it is also invisible because it is infinitely thin.
-So not drawing the triangle if this value is less than or equal to 0.0 accomplishes backface culling.
+If the triangle were to be viewed perfectly edge-on to have a dot product value of 0, it is also invisible because it is infinitely thin.
+So flagging and then not drawing the triangle if this value is less than or equal to 0.0 accomplishes backface culling.

 ## Texture Filters
 ### Texture Magnification